 One fan, Angie McGowan, snatched Ringo Starr’s St Christopher medallion as he made his way inside the hotel, although she returned it later that day at their pre-show press conference.
 The fans were dispersed by police at 4am.
 By the time The Beatles awoke later that morning thousands more fans were outside.

-The Beatles were flown to the stadium by helicopter, which departed late as the pilot didn’t have permission to depart.
-They took to the stage at 9.50pm, later than expeced.
+The Beatles were flown to the stadium by helicopter, which departed late as the pilot didn’t have permission to take off.
+They took to the stage at 9.50pm, later than expected.